senad96/Exoplanet-Detection/README.md

 For this task, we used a CNN and a SVC.
 CNN ( Convolution Neural Newtork ) is probably one of the most famous nerual network in deep learning;
 SVC ( Support Vector Classifier ) is a Machine Learing model that has good performance and could approach the results of deep neural network.

-The problem of the exoplanet detection through the brighntess flux analysis is a TSC ( Time Series Classification ) probelm According some scientific paper the best models for this kind of problem are CNN/FCN, ResNet; In this project we considered a standard CNN ( with our own architecture ).

-The architecure of the CNN was taken from a reasearch paper while the SVC model was built by us.

 Above you can find a Report when you can read all the details and the results, even the References.